Tuesday, September 22, 2015

 He disguises himself as the woman who passed and cares for the baby.
 The baby is content in the arms of his new “mother.”

 The story gets complicated when Claire discovers David dressed in her late girlfriend’s garments.
-She runs away but returns, remembering her promise and honors her word to take care of the baby.
+She runs away but returns, remembering her promise and honoring her word to take care of the baby.

 Things get convoluted when David becomes Virginia (“The New Girlfriend”) and wants to go out shopping.
-Romain Duris is terrific as David and Virginia.
+Romain Duris is terrific, just like David and Virginia.

-"The New Girlfriend" is a well-crafted French queer drama is reflecting the importance of having high-quality costume design and makeup artists to get the proper characterization.
+“The New Girlfriend” is a well-crafted French queer drama that underscores the importance of high-quality costume design and makeup in achieving proper characterization.
 Audiences value authenticity and honesty in a film with a good story and production value.

 Other memorable performances of terrific actors taking the risk by doing a transgender role outside of Hollywood are:

-Roberto Cobo in “The Place without Limits/El lugar sin límites,” Mexico.
+Roberto Cobo, en “The Place without Limits/El lugar sin límites”, México.

 Gael García Bernal in “Bad Education,” Spain.

-Finally, the highly expected British drama "The Danish Girl” with the Oscar winner best actor Eddy Redmayne (“The Theory of Everything”), who is a strong contender to win his second consecutive Oscar, now playing a man transforming into a woman.
+Finally, the British drama “The Danish Girl,” starring Oscar-winning best actor Eddy Redmayne (“The Theory of Everything”), who now plays a man transforming into a woman.

 Virginia says, “Men are born in cabbages, women are born with flowers, and I was born in a cauliflower.”